 a website devoted to exploring the analytic aspects of physics

-Some presentations currently rely on the free CDF Player for Mathematica.
-This is being transitioned to using SageMathCell from SageMath, a free open-source alternative to Mathematica.
-Since SageMathCell processes calculations on a remote server, all platforms and browers are supported.
-To aid in the transition a repository of open-source documentation is available for the syntax of special functions and commonly used operations.
+Some presentations use SageMathCell from SageMath, the free open-source mathematical software system.
+Since SageMathCell processes calculations on a remote server, all platforms and browsers are supported.
+A repository of open-source documentation is available for the syntax of special functions and commonly used operations.

 Here are some interesting and balanced comments on how one goes about learning physics, as well as a comprehensive set of links to publicly available resources.

 Paul Masson — Independent Physicist — San Francisco